Tunisia's Mohammed Ghannouchi defends new government

 "The demonstrations all around the country were about corruption, freedom and also were against the party of the president, which was considered as corrupt.
-But then we see now the ongoing presence of this political party, the presence of these people who represent the old regime."'Era of freedom'
+But then we see now the ongoing presence of this political party, the presence of these people who represent the old regime."

 In the interview with French radio Europe 1 on Tuesday, Mr Ghannouchi described Tunisia as going through a "historic change".